jpalmer456/INST377-WMATA/README.md

 <b>Running MetroHelp Locally:</b>

 To run MetroHelp on your machine, first download the files from this GitHub repository and open them in your IDE.
-Then, run the commands 'npm install' and 'npm run' to install the necessary packages.
+Then, run the commands 'npm install' and 'npm start' to install the necessary packages.
 Once the installation has completed, navigate to your browser and enter 'localhost:3000' into your search bar.
 This will take you to MetroHelp's Home page.

 <b>API Endpoints:</b>
 #make sure to mention JQuery